datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

     .: server_juseless(-) [ (git)]
     .: server_juseless-ria(+) [ria]

+The sibling name of the store in the example above is ``server_juseless``, and the link to its git-annex ria-remote special remote was automatically named ``server_juseless-ria``.

-Once the siblings to the RIA store are created, a :command:`datalad publish --to <sibling> --transfer-data all` publishes the dataset to the RIA store.
-With git-annex special remote capabilities enabled as in the example above, annexed contents will be published automatically.
+Once the sibling to the RIA store and the special remote link to the RIA store are created, a :command:`datalad publish --to <sibling> --transfer-data all` publishes the dataset to the RIA store.
+With the git-annex special remote capabilities enabled as in the example above, annexed contents will be published automatically.

 To clone a dataset from the RIA store, the RIA URL needs to be passed to the :command:`datalad clone` command, following a similar scheme as outlined above: